Logo

 Various factors can come into play regarding why and how truckers cause serious accidents.
 However, the trucking company could be to blame if they negligently hire an unlicensed, unqualified, or inexperienced driver.
 Third parties, such as a parts manufacturer, could also be liable for designing or manufacturing a defective part that malfunctioned.

-Some of the most common causes of truck accidents The Benton Law Firm see include:
+Some of the most recurrent causes of truck accidents [law-firm] handles include:

-The Federal Motor Carrier Safety Administration explicitly lays out how truckers and the companies they work for are supposed to account for the safety and security of themselves and everyone on the road.
-That’s because one mistake behind the wheel of a large vehicle can lead to disastrous consequences.
-They could become financially responsible for any injured driver’s or passenger’s expenses if they violate federal regulations.
+The Federal Motor Carrier Safety Administration defines the responsibilities of truckers and their companies for road safety.
+One mistake behind the wheel of a large vehicle can lead to disastrous consequences.
+If truckers violate federal regulations, they could become financially responsible for any injured driver’s or passenger’s expenses.

 Most Common Types of Truck Accidents

 There are several different types of accidents that a truck driver can cause.
 Each one is unique and carries its own set of circumstances.
-The one factor that remains consistent through all types of truck accidents is the devastation left in their wake.
-Any collision with a large truck can cause serious injuries and massive property damage.
+Most types of truck accidents leave behind a consistent factor: devastation.
+Any collision with a large truck can cause severe injuries and massive property damage.

 • Jackknife – A truck jackknifes when the trailer and front cab slide toward each other to form an angle.
-This usually occurs when the truck driver loses control of their vehicle from overloaded cargo, braking too quickly, or maneuvering incorrectly.
+Consequently, this usually occurs when truck drivers lose control of their vehicle from overloaded cargo, braking too quickly, or maneuvering incorrectly.

 • Rollover – Commercial trucks are top-heavy and can easily tip onto their sides in certain situations.
 A driver who isn’t paying attention to where they’re going could swerve to avoid a crash but roll the vehicle.